-Across the Asano River is the district of Higashi-Chayamachi, Kanazawa’s most famous geisha district.
-Many of the tall wooden-latticed houses on the narrow streets are still used by geisha for high-class entertainment as they have done since 1820 when the area was established as a geisha quarter.
-You can take tea (without geisha) at Shima House for a chance to experience its refined and elegant atmosphere.
+Across the Asano River is the district of Higashi-Chayagai, Kanazawa’s most famous geisha district.
+Many of the tall wooden-latticed houses on the narrow streets are still used by geisha for high-class entertainment as they have done since 1820, when the area was established as a geisha quarter.
+Geishas are young girls or women extensively trained as entertainers and skilled in a number of traditional Japanese arts such as classical music and dance as well as the performance of the exacting rituals of a Japanese tea ceremony.
 This district has been designated as one of Japan’s cultural assets.
 (Overnight Kanazawa) B

 Note: Our luggage will be transported separately to our hotel in Kyoto.
 An overnight bag will be needed for use in Kanazawa.

 Day 6: Tuesday 29 March, Kanazawa – Kyoto

 - Tea Ceremony at the Nishida Family Gardens ‘Gyokusen-en’

 - Ishikawa Prefectural Museum for Traditional Products and Crafts (time permitting)